davidebolo1993/EViNCe/README.md

 # EViNCe
 EValuation of Nanopore (SV) Callers

-The aim is to evaluate the performances of several long-read structural variant (SV) callers on long reads from Oxford Nanopore Technologies.
+Evaluation of the performances of long-read structural variant (SV) callers on long reads from Oxford Nanopore Technologies.
 This will include tests both on real and simulated datasets.

 ## SV callers